Slawomir Gromadzki

 To those who suffered death by the cross, it was permitted to give a stupefying potion, to deaden the sense of pain.
 This was offered to Jesus; but when He had tasted it, He refused it.
 He would receive nothing that could becloud His mind.
 His faith must keep fast hold upon God.
 This was His only strength.
 To becloud His senses would give Satan an advantage.

+The enemies of Jesus vented their rage upon Him as He hung upon the cross.
+Priests, rulers, and scribes joined with the mob in mocking the dying Saviour.
 Jesus, suffering and dying, heard every word as the priests declared, “He saved others; Himself He cannot save.
 Let Christ the King of Israel descend now from the cross, that we may see and believe.”

 Christ could have come down from the cross.
 But it is because He would not save Himself that the sinner has hope of pardon and favor with God.